(CNN) — When life gives you lemons, make lemonade.

-Essaouira has a long and complex history.
-Formerly known as Mogador, it was visited by Carthaginian sailors, later part of the Roman empire, and seized by the Portuguese in the 16th century.
+Essaouira has been occupied since before recorded history; visited by Carthaginian sailors, part of the Roman empire, and seized by the Portuguese in the 16th century.
+But there's also plenty of pop culture crossover to both keep the tradition of storytelling alive and intrigue the ears of visitors.